 The above paragraph may make it sound like your time at Winchester will be an academic vacation.
 This is definitely not the case.
-Much of the emphasis is placed on private study.
-Keep in mind that in the British system, students do not say they are "studying" history, for example.
-They say they are "reading" history.
-And that is precisely what students are expected to do: read!
+Private individual study is heavily emphasized in the British system.
 As one student said, "You will probably spend a lot less time in class than you are used to, but in exchange, you are expected to do a lot more independent work!"

-Upon beginning a class, you will likely be given a (very) long reading list.
+Upon beginning a class, you will likely be given a long reading list.
 This is not a required reading list; it is a list of suggested readings that will expand your knowledge of the subject area; what you actually read from the list is mostly left up to you.
 If you are told that "You may wish to look at these specific titles," take that as a strong hint to read those books.
 You should also browse through several of the others and choose two or three to read carefully.
 These readings will form the basis of your contributions to seminar discussions, as well as for the essays discussed below.